 A quick word about food.
 Regular readers, know that I’ll always make a dining recommendation if I get the chance.
 When we first arrived in Kastraki, once we had checked into our hotel, we were ready to eat!
 The hotel manager recommended a taverna down the street, but it didn’t have the greatest Google reviews.
 I generally will listen to the locals, but this time I decided to try another nearby spot with a much higher rating on Google called Boufidis Greek Tavern.

 As we walked up the road, the smell of barbecued meat intensified with each step.
 Turns out the speciality at Boufidis is souvlaki, and it was one of the best meals of our entire Greece trip.
 So good in fact, we returned the next day for the exact some thing.
 And we probably would have gone back the next day too, had we stayed longer.

 If do-it-yourself travel is not your thing.
-And you really do only have time for a one day trip to Meteora.
+And you really do only have time for a one day trip to Meteora from Athens.
 And you don’t mind putting up with 8-9 hours of travel for 6 hours in Meteora.
-Then check out these single day tours from Athens
+Then check out these organized single day tours to Meteora on Viator.

 Or if you want help.
 But you have enough time to take a two day trip to Meteora, here a few tour options